layumi/Person-reID_GAN/DCGAN/README.md

 Comment (https://github.com/layumi/Person-reID_GAN/blob/master/DCGAN/utils.py#L50)

 Test: `python main.py --dataset duke_128`

-It will generate 48,000 images for the following training.
+It will use your trained model and generate 48,000 images for the following semi-supervised training.